ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 If necessary, you can disable root access after the ESXi servers have a status of **Ready to Use** on the {{site.data.keyword.vmwaresolutions_short}} console.

-You must re-enable root access for subsequent automation operations, for example, when you add or remove file shares or when you install add-on services, such as Zerto on {{site.data.keyword.cloud_notm}}.
+You must re-enable root access for subsequent automation operations, for example, when you add or remove file shares or when you install add-on services, such as Zerto.

 ## Can I add static routes on my ESXi servers to mount storage from other locations?
 {: #faq_esxi-static-routes}